-The majority of my clients will always ask the question if there are any supplements that we recommend to speed up and boost their fat loss efforts.
+The majority of my patients will always ask the question if there are any supplements that we recommend to speed up and boost their fat loss efforts.

 But before you just buy the first supplements you can find, let me show you what they do and when people should use them.